 Sean fell into his chair.

 Dr. Hols continued, “I’m the only person on Earth who can release that data, or not.
 I have my own fail safe.
-Unless I refresh the data once every twelve hours, this laptop wipes it all.
+Unless I key in my code every twelve hours, this laptop wipes it all.
 Poof!”

 They wound up repeating all of this for the sake of the well-dressed audience in the front office, including the plant manager and Dagmar.